5 Boat Buying Mistakes We Didn’t Avoid (Top Tips for Buying Your First Boat)

 5. Make friends with everyone, but not the vendor

-Yacht brokers are full of knowledge.
+Yacht brokers are full of knowledge and top tips to help you buy your perfect boat.
 Make friends and make the most of their experience.
 You might even like them.

 Once we found “our boat”, and armed with the positive experience of dealing with several different brokers, we pretty much threw ourselves on the mercy of the salesman and boat yard manager in Ipswich.
 And the experience was simply brilliant.
 Even though Robert The Broker was working for the vendor, he understood the market.
 He was much more realistic about what the boat was worth than the vendor was.
 Both Robert The Broker and Ralph The Boatyard Manager gave us tons of advice that has proved invaluable in the negotiations and subsequent early weeks of boat ownership.